When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Why analyze your target audience?

-Now that you know what is a target market, it’s important to identify your target market because by having a deep understanding of the people in your market, you’ll be able to:
+You’re not just selling; you’re solving their specific problems.
+By having a deep understanding of the people in your market, you’ll be able to:

 Foster customer satisfaction